Utamaro and the Lure of Japan

-Utamaro and the Lure of Japan is the long-awaited celebration of Japanese art at the Wadsworth Atheneum.
-With more than 50 paintings, prints, textiles, porcelain, and armaments taken from the Atheneum’s 1,000-object collection of Japanese art, the exhibition fully explores for the first time the depths of the museum’s holdings in this area.
+Utamaro and the Lure of Japan celebrated rarely exhibited Japanese art at the Wadsworth Atheneum.
+With more than 50 paintings, prints, textiles, porcelain, and armaments taken from the Atheneum’s 1,000-object collection of Japanese art, the exhibition fully explored for the first time the depths of the museum’s holdings in this area.

-At the center of the exhibition lies the reunion of two monumental scroll paintings by Kitagawa Utamaro (1753-1806): the Wadsworth Atheneum’s own Cherry Blossoms at Yoshiwara and its recently re-discovered companion Fukagawa in the Snow from the Okada Museum in Hakone, Japan.
-Side by side these paintings, which are considered Utamaro’s most ambitious works, will offer visitors a renewed assessment of his art and reaffirm his mastery.
-Cherry Blossoms at Yoshiwara is rarely exhibited, and together with its counterpart will provide a unique window into Japan during the Edo period (1615-1868).
+At the center of the exhibition lay the reunion of two monumental scroll paintings by Kitagawa Utamaro (1753-1806): the Wadsworth Atheneum’s own Cherry Blossoms at Yoshiwara and its recently re-discovered companion Fukagawa in the Snow from the Okada Museum in Hakone, Japan.
+Side by side these paintings, which are considered Utamaro’s most ambitious works, offered visitors a renewed assessment of his art and reaffirmed his mastery.
+Cherry Blossoms at Yoshiwara is rarely exhibited, and together with its counterpart provided a unique window into Japan during the Edo period (1615-1868).

 The first record of Utamaro’s Snow and Flowers being displayed together is by a wealthy merchant of the Zenno family at Jogan-ji Temple, Tochigi Prefecture, in 1879 when they were shown with a third monumental work, Moon at Shinagawa or Moonlight Revelry at Dozo Sagami (c.
 1788, now owned by the Freer Gallery of Art in Washington, D.C.).
 The last time Cherry Blossoms at Yoshiwara was seen by an international audience was in 1995, when it opened the groundbreaking exhibition The Passionate Art of Kitagawa Utamaro at the British Museum in London and the Chiba City Museum of Art.